 As a large proportion of consumers have adopted social distancing and been forced to stay home, it is likely that online shopping orders have increased significantly.
-An Emarsys initiative in cooperation with GoodData, ccinsight.org, which is tracking global commerce during the COVID-19 pandemic, recently found that online orders in neighbouring Thailand had increased one hundred and eighteen percent and two hundred percent in Indonesia from the same seven-day period in 2019.
+An Emarsys initiative in cooperation with GoodData, ccinsight.org, which is tracking global commerce during the COVID-19 pandemic, recently found that online orders for best pots and pans for gas in neighbouring Thailand had increased one hundred and eighteen percent and two hundred percent in Indonesia from the same seven-day period in 2019.

 Among others, Metro, Capital Hypermarket and City Mart have all made use of their online platforms and continue to provide online shopping and delivery services for their customers in selected townships.
 The City Mart Holdings statement also noted that City Mart “are continuously increasing [their] capacity to deliver and accept orders through [their] online store.”
 In order to do so, City Mart assigned one of their stores “to exclusively fulfil online transactions.”
 Furthermore, one Yangon fashion retailer told SPS that they were planning to expand their online capabilities significantly as they fight to retain their clientele during the pandemic.